Who is 'never flustered'? Garth's Team of the Week

 The Crooks of the Matter

-The football writers doffed their caps to Erling Haaland by honouring him with their award as footballer of the year after his heroic efforts for Manchester City this season.
+The football writers doffed their caps to Erling Haaland by honouring him with their award as footballer of the year for his heroic efforts for Manchester City this season.
 I must say it was somewhat predictable - I would have liked IIkay Gundogan to have won it.
 The Germany midfielder has been sensational this season and it would have been fitting, having played his 300th game for the club, won numerous titles, and now on the verge of a historic Treble, to have received the accolade.

 Ever since the likes of Sir Stanley Matthews, Sir Tom Finney and Bobby Moore received the trophy all those years ago, the award signifies much more than the contribution a player makes in a season.
 It's about respect and above all leadership.
 I admit Haaland offers many attributes, but at 22 he still has so much to learn.
 I also find it extraordinary Kevin de Bruyne has never won the trophy either.
 Arguably the best footballer on the planet has never won the Football Writers' Footballer of the Year award?